monsterbrain/RecyclerviewTableViewAndroid/README.md

 # TableView using Recyclerview (Android)
 A sample Android Studio Project showing using a Recyclerview as a Table View.

+## How the Height of Row works
+The Height of row is determined by the cell, which has maximum multiline content.
+In this sample that cell is given **wrap_content** and other cells are given **match_parent**.
+I've got to find a way to dynamically check this later.

 ## Upgraded to Kotlin (38% code reduction :))
 ### (older java version can be found [here](https://github.com/monsterbrain/RecyclerviewTableViewAndroid/tree/v1.0-java)